Daddoon/Blazor.Polyfill/README.md

 - Linux (x86)
 - Any Docker Linux image on ARM64 or Linux on ARM64 that don't have the **GLIBCXX_3.4.26** lib installed on the system.
+  This lib is required by the V8 JS Engine.
+ChakraCore does not support ARM64 on Linux at all.
 - Any ARM32v7 environment.

 ### What should i do if i'm on an unsupported environment ?